jackTabsCode/asphalt/README.md

 You will need an API key to sync with Asphalt.
 You can specify this using the `--api-key` argument, or the `ASPHALT_API_KEY` environment variable.

 You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).
 Make sure you select the correct group and Asset-related permissions.

+## Cookie
+You will need a cookie to upload animations to Roblox.
+This is because the Open Cloud API does not support them.
+You can specify this using the `--cookie` argument, or the `ASPHALT_COOKIE` environment variable.

+You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently.

+## Animations

+**Warning:** This feature is experimental, and Roblox may break the API we use or change its behavior without notice.

+To upload animations, make sure you specify a cookie as noted above.

+Asphalt expects a single [KeyframeSequence](https://create.roblox.com/docs/reference/engine/classes/KeyframeSequence) to be saved as either a `.rbxm` or `.rbxmx` file.

 ## Attributions